 Many FAS students have asked for training in physically surviving the immediate aftermath of a deadly force attack.
 What can be done to staunch life-threatening blood loss and similar injuries after you have stopped the attack against you or against a loved one or companion?

 It is one thing to carry a firearm for protection but it is another to be able to hit the areas on the threat that effect the quickest stop!
 Having the best knowledge of the equipment to fit your needs and the know-how to use your firearm effectively is critical.
 In addition to the role of shot placement in stopping an assailant, armed citizens are obligated not to shoot indiscriminately and endanger others.

-An extension of our popular Handgun retention and disarming class, students will get a review of the core handgun retention and disarming techniques, (pre-requisite is the Handgun Retention and Disarming seminar and the free re-take).
+An extension of our popular Handgun retention and disarming class, students will get a review of the core handgun retention and disarming techniques.
+Also covered: long-gun retention and disarming, dynamic non-scripted attacks to drawn and holstered gun, defending against multiple attackers, and low light retention.
+(Pre-requisite is the Handgun Retention and Disarming seminar AND the free re-take).